Quick links within this webpage:

 (We’ve assembled a playlist of those popular songs, so you can listen to them in their original form.)

-SPE:TM is not a documentary.
-Rather, it is an interpretative retelling that employs composite characters & events in a simplified timeline: partly to make it easier for listeners to identify characters and to follow the story in an audio-only format; and partly to allow each song to capture and to explore a distinct stage in the progression of the storyline.
+Lost in a Role is not a documentary.
+It is an interpretative retelling that employs composite characters & events in a simplified timeline: partly to make it easier for listeners to identify characters and to follow the story in an audio-only format; and partly to allow each song to capture and to explore a distinct stage in the progression of the storyline.

-Since childhood, I’ve been writing parody songs: putting new lyrics to familiar music, mimicking yet subtly subverting the originals for commentary and critique.
-The 2015 release of a new film on the Stanford Prison Experiment (SPE) prompted a friend to challenge me to write a parody song about it.
+Since childhood, I’ve been putting new lyrics to familiar music, mimicking yet redirecting the originals for commentary and critique.
+The 2015 release of a new film on the Stanford Prison Experiment (SPE) prompted a friend to challenge me to adapt a song about it.
 I then began research to refresh my somewhat vague recollection of the event.

 A central theme emerging from the SPE was how prisoners, guards, even researchers became “lost in a role” – so caught up in the ideas and emotions of their immediate responsibilities and tasks, that they lost sight of their overall objectives – and eventually even of who they were, and who they wanted to be, as people.
 I was intrigued, as this perspective seemed extensible to many of the problems that we face in society today.